-Hardwood Creek 'Above' - 2010 Primary Sampling Data
+Hardwood Creek 'Above' - 2011 Primary Sampling Data

-Our 2010 SHEP field sampling results produced a Family Biotic Index (FBI) score of 6.0 for the Hardwood Creek 'Above' site.
-This score corresponds to a "Fairly Poor" rating on the Family Biotic Index stream health chart.
-This represents a slight improvement in stream health from the 2008 SHEP score of 6.3.
+Our 2011 SHEP field sampling results produced a Family Biotic Index (FBI) score of 5.0 for the Hardwood Creek 'Above' site.
+This score corresponds to a "Good" rating on the Family Biotic Index stream health chart.
+This represents a continued improvement in stream health from 2007 (7.2) to 2011 (5.0).

-The dominant family at this site was Hyalellidae, which has a tolerance value of 8 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
-They are closely related to Gammaridae (note the pollution tolerance difference).
-The distinction between the two families is the flagellum found on the antennae of Gammaridae.
-They are important food sources for fish and invertebrate predators.
-They can be extremely abundant in water bodies without fish and are important in the breakdown of organic matter.
+The dominant family at this site was Gammaridae, which has a tolerance value of 4 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
+They are closely related to Hyalellidae, but have a much lower tolerance to pollution.
+They are important food sources for fish and invertebrate predators They can be extremely abundant in water bodies without fish and are important in the breakdown of organic matter.
 (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
 Bouchard, Jr).